Celebrating the 75th Anniversary of the ILR School

 Colin Benedict '21

-Coming from the Akwesasne Mohawk territory, Colin Benedict ’21 has been a mentee for his fellow Indigenous students and an advocate for Indigenous rights on campus, work he hopes to continue long after he leaves Cornell.
+Coming from the Akwesasne Mohawk territory, Colin Benedict ’21 has mentored fellow Indigenous students and advocates for Indigenous rights on campus, work he hopes to continue after graduating.

 Alex Kantrowitz ’09